HPC-dev-acc/mario-demo/docs/20-design.md

       drawTile(level[y][x]);
   ```
   Each entity draw call computes `screenX = (entity.x - camera.x)*dpr` and skips rendering when `screenX` is outside `[0, VIEW_W*dpr]`.
 This culling keeps the draw list small enough to maintain 60 FPS.
+  When design mode is enabled, rendering additionally draws green collision box outlines around visible tiles, the player, and NPCs to assist with level editing.

 ### PWA and Internationalization
 - The service worker uses a cache-first strategy.
 During `install` it opens a versioned cache like `demo-v${APP_VERSION}` and stores `index.html`, scripts, sprites, and audio. `activate` removes caches that do not match the current version. `fetch` serves cached responses when available and falls back to network.